hr-it-solutions/DD_imgcopyresized/README.md

       <!-- DD_ImgCopyResized implementation step by step - Manual  -->

-There you can find a step by step manual (See Comments on demo/index.php)       <br>
+There you can find a step by step manual (See comments on demo/index.php)       <br>
 Please read all steps there.

  Good luck